Sigma-Ratings/api-docs/source/index.html.md

 ## Risk Scoring

-Sigma's Risk Scoring API is Sigma's primary API that powers compliant commercial and financial relationships globally.
-The API brings together over 60 proprietary financial crime-related risk indicators to derive entity risk scores from Sigma's database, which now includes 750 million companies, people and other legal entities.
-Calling the API with an entity name returns a Sigma Risk Score for the specified entity.
+Sigma's Risk Scoring powers compliant commercial and financial relationships globally.
+It brings together over 60 proprietary financial crime-related risk indicators to derive entity risk scores from Sigma's database, which now includes 750 million companies, people and other legal entities.
+Calling the endpoint with an entity name returns a Sigma Risk Score for the specified entity.

 ```shell